Riwajchalise/blog/_pages/about.md

 permalink: /about
 comments: false
 ---
-[Freethoughts.xyz](https://www.google.com/url?q=http://Freethoughts.xyz&sa=D&source=hangouts&ust=1610968235532000&usg=AFQjCNGh1l1l8YxmRxPYEdMdoE_mNH5Yjg) platform where everyone gets a chance to share their ideas about anything.
+[Freethoughts.xyz](https://www.google.com/url?q=http://Freethoughts.xyz&sa=D&source=hangouts&ust=1610968235532000&usg=AFQjCNGh1l1l8YxmRxPYEdMdoE_mNH5Yjg) is platform where everyone gets a chance to share their ideas about anything.

 As the name suggests, our goal is to encourage people to articulate their free thoughts in writing.
 We observed how people over a cup of coffee or casual gatherings create and share abstract ideas that are profound and potentially valuable.
 So, we decided to create a platform where people can actually immortalize their ideas which can help everybody seeking new perspective find a new method to simplify their lives.